poriacodes/glasp-article/README.md

 - [**Conclusion**](#conclusion)

-## **Introduction**
+### **Introduction**
 [Glasp](https://glasp.co/) (Greatest Legacy Accumulated as Shared Proof) is a free browser-extension-based social web highlighter.
-It enables users to highlight and note-down ideas from web pages and share them with like-minded people without switching between the webpage and a note-taking app.
+It enables users to highlight and note down ideas from web pages and share them with like-minded people without switching between the webpage and a note-taking app.

-Glasp aims to solve the problem of knowledge isolation by ensuring an easy way to annotate and share ideas.
+Glasp aims to solve the problem of knowledge isolation by providing an easy way to annotate and share ideas.

 Instead of leaving your knowledge, insights, and experiences in personal spaces such as note-taking apps where no one can access them, with Glasp, you can capture online content with coloured highlighting options, which are automatically curated to your Glasp homepage.

 These highlights can be tagged, searched for, linked to, and shared on various platforms, including Twitter, Teams, and Slack.

-The Glasp web extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/glasp-social-web-highligh/blillmbchncajnhkjfdnincfndboieik) if you are using Google Chrome Browser or [Safari App Store](https://apps.apple.com/ng/app/glasp-social-web-highlighter/id1605690124?mt=12) if you using Safari Browser.
+The Glasp web extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/glasp-social-web-highligh/blillmbchncajnhkjfdnincfndboieik) if you are using Google Chrome Browser or the [Safari App Store](https://apps.apple.com/ng/app/glasp-social-web-highlighter/id1605690124?mt=12) if you are using Safari Browser.
 It also supports Microsoft Edge, Brave, Opera, and Vivaldi browsers.

-## **Features of Glasp**
+### **Features of Glasp**

 - Web Highlight: With Glasp, a user can highlight different ideas or quotes on a webpage using different colours.

 - Saved Automatically: Highlights are curated and saved automatically to the user’s homepage in an organized and easily accessible way.

-- Copy and Export Highlights: Users can easily copy and export their highlights in different formats like TXT, CSV, HTML and MD.
-Highlights can also be exported as images either in landscape or portrait mode.
+- Copy and Export Highlights: Users can easily copy and export their highlights in different formats like TXT, CSV, HTML, and MD.
+Highlights can also be exported as images, either in landscape or portrait mode.
 These are called Quoteshots.

 - Tag and Search: Users can tag their highlights, making it very easy to search and retrieve information.